B4PT0R/reflex_wrapper/README.md

     def decrement(self):
         self.count -= 1

-    # Above is the state definition with state variables and event handlers
+    # Above is the state definition with a state var, a computed var and event handlers
     #----------------------------------------------------------------------
     # Below is the get_component method that returns the state-dependant layout of the component